hud4-yanto/certificationDS-project/README.md

-# certificationDS-project
+# Associate Data Scientist Certification Project
+In this project I did classification using the Gender Classification dataset which you can see in the following </a href=https://www.kaggle.com/datasets/elakiricoder/gender-classification-dataset/data)> LINK.

-This is the project i made to finish Associate Data Scientist certification
+This dataset contains 7 Features and a label column Anyway, i create this project to finish certification test Associate Data Scientist by BNSP.